1. Accounting principles

-4. Actuarial items
+4. Insurance items

 Insurance and investment contracts

-Insurance contracts, i.e. contracts through which significant insurance risk is assumed, and investment contracts with a discretionary participation feature are treated in accordance with IFRS, i.e. under application of US GAAP.
+Insurance contracts, i.e. contracts through which significant insurance risk is assumed, and investment contracts with a discretionary participation feature are treated in accordance with IFRS 4, i.e. under application of US GAAP.
 Investment contracts, i.e. contracts that do not transfer a significant insurance risk and that do not include a discretionary participation feature, fall under the scope of IAS 39 (Financial Instruments).

 Deferred acquisition costs

-For short-term insurance policies, such as most property and casualty insurance policies, the premiums relating to future years are reported as unearned premiums in line with the applicable regulations of US GAAP.
+For short-term insurance contracts, such as most property and casualty insurance policies, the premiums relating to future years are reported as unearned premiums in line with the applicable regulations of US GAAP.
 The amount of these unearned premiums corresponds to the insurance cover granted proportionally in future periods.

-Provisions for losses and outstanding claims
+Provisions for losses and unsettled claims

 As for health insurance, the provisions for outstanding claims are estimated on the basis of past experience, taking into consideration the known arrears in claim payments.

-Provisions for premium refunds and profit sharing
+Provision for premium refunds and profit sharing

-Other actuarial provisions
+Other technical provisions

 5. Employee benefits